What You’ll need:

 How did I measure out a clean cut?
 I simply plotted points all around the fender opening by measuring 1.25” from the fender edge and marking the point with a permanent marker.
-I marked a point every couple inches around the fender and then connected the points with a straight edge, as shown below.
+I marked a point every couple inches around the fender and then connected the points with a straight edge, as shown above.

 Here are some photos of the finished fender and firewall profiles with the tires reinstalled.
 As you can see, my cut line smoothly follows the factory fender line until the bottom corner, where it tapers to a slightly more substantial cut.
 The drivers side: